The team

 David Taylor

-He has been involved with Cinema Rediscovered since its beginning as a co-host of the closing night quiz.
+He has been involved with Cinema Rediscovered since its beginning as a co-host of the festival and closing night quiz and a guest contributor.

 Follow @20thCFlicks on Twitter and 20thcenturyflicks on Instagram.